FTSE drops after see-sawing on EU summit concerns

 Joshua Raymond, market strategist at City Index, said: "There is every chance that with the stakes so high and all investor attention towards developments in Brussels, we could see a very edgy and nervy market over the course of Thursday and Fridays sessions, with prices reacting to all news, rumour and speculation out of Belgium."

-Riskier assets such as banks .FTNMX8350 and insurers .SXIP, which stand to benefit most from a successful debt package as it would shore up confidence in the financial system, ended the day in negative territory.
+Riskier assets such as banks and insurers , which stand to benefit most from a successful debt package as it would shore up confidence in the financial system, ended the day in negative territory.

 Traders said that any surprises from the European Central Bank, which holds its last monetary policy meeting for the year on Thursday -- with an expectation for a rate cut -- could also trigger sharp moves in the markets.

-ICAP IAP.L dropped 4.4 percent, the biggest FTSE 100 faller, as traders cited the impact of a downgrade of the inter-dealer broker by Morgan Stanley to "equal-weight" from "overweight."
+ICAP dropped 4.4 percent, the biggest FTSE 100 faller, as traders cited the impact of a downgrade of the inter-dealer broker by Morgan Stanley to "equal-weight" from "overweight".

 Traders said the downgrade include a 2012-13 forecast for reduced earnings in the European banking sector by 7-9 percent to reflect the impact of further de-leveraging and weaker underlying economic prospects.